Middle Way Psychotherapy

 The Safe and Sound Protocol (SSP) is an evidence-based listening intervention designed to help the nervous system return to a state of safety and regulation.
 At Middle Way Psychotherapy, we utilize this “body-first” approach to help clients move past the “fight, flight, or freeze” responses that often hinder traditional talk therapy.

-How the Safe and Sound Protocol Works
+How the Safe and Sound Protocol works

 SSP is rooted in Polyvagal Theory, developed by Dr. Stephen Porges.
 This theory explains how our nervous system constantly scans the environment for threats.
 Due to chronic stress, trauma, or neurodivergence, the nervous system can become “stuck” on high alert, perceiving danger even in everyday situations.